August 23, 2010

 There, in an area that serves as a "manifestódromo" capital, they were greeted with garlands and cheers by groups of students who joined the protest symbolically, undertaken by 20 women and 30 men who hoisted white flags.

-"My four year old son walked but I took it on his shoulders," he told Efe's father humorously small Samin Ahmed, walker complaining of vision problems and unable to perform heavy work.
+"My four year old son walked but I took it on his shoulders," he told Efe's father humorously small Samin Ahmed, a hiker who complain of vision problems and unable to perform heavy work.

-Ahmed was out of Bhopal when the tragedy occurred, but have taken their toll the years of consumption of contaminated drinking water Bhopalis within three kilometers of the factory where the leak, one of the worst industrial tragedies history.
+Ahmed was out of Bhopal when the tragedy occurred, but have taken their toll the years of consumption of contaminated drinking water in the Bhopalis a radius of three kilometers around the factory where the leak, one of the worst industrial tragedies history.

 So the old village Senabi remember: "I was sleeping with my family and suddenly felt a stinging eyes.
-Outside was noisy, people shouted.
+Outside there was a lot of noise; people shouted.
 All started running and went too far.
 The next morning we had puffy eyes and skin burned us. "

 On the morning of December 3, 1984, 40 tons of "white smoke"-a toxic mixture of methyl isocyanate-plant from the Union Carbide pesticide company began to fill the air in nearby neighborhoods with devastating effects.